aerodiduch/aerodiduch/README.md

 Aerobot is a project that seeks to have information just one message away.
 It is a chatbot for WhatsApp to help all actors in the aeronautical field to fly safer and be better informed.
 It is a project that marked my path as a developer since I started it when I started programming and it has led me to learn an impressive variety of technologies.
 Today it has more than 100 active monthly users and more than 500 messages per day.

 When you are in the air flying you don't always have the privilege of having a mobile signal and being able to access three or four different web pages to get a certain piece of information.
 Aerobot solves this problem, because with just one message you can get everything you need.

+You can read more about this project [here](https://aerobot.com.ar)

 #